stratdev3/SimpleW/documentation/simplew/docs/guide/staticfiles.md

 By default, the `StaticFilesModule()` serves directories/files from disk to each request.
 To enable cache, set the `CacheTimeout` property to anything but null.<br />

-The following example enable cache for 1 day :
+The following example enables cache for 1 day :

 ```csharp
 // serve statics files